SolomonShilly/SnowflakePipeline/README.md

 ## Snowflake Data Uploader

+### Purpose
-This Python script automates the process of creating a schema, stage, and uploading multiple datasets (CSV, Excel, and Parquet files) into Snowflake tables.
+- This Python script automates the process of creating a schema, stage, and uploading multiple datasets (CSV, Excel, and Parquet files) into Snowflake tables.

 ### Features